 - 1. Beginning at 7 a.m. on Election Day at the Board of Elections ballot processing facility, 11311 Roosevelt Blvd., staff will begin the Pre-Canvass of the absentee and mail-in ballots received timely by the Board.
-In accordance with Act 88 and the terms of the Election Integrity Grant Agreement, Staff will Pre-Canvass and Canvass the mail-in and absentee ballots without interruption until each mail-in and absentee ballot has been canvassed. - 2.
+In accordance with Act 88 and the terms of the Election Integrity Grant Agreement, staff will Pre-Canvass and Canvass the mail-in and absentee ballots without interruption until each mail-in and absentee ballot has been canvassed. - 2.
 A list of all envelopes that are to be examined during the Pre-Canvass and Canvass shall be posted publicly and/or provided to Observers present. - 3.
 Staff shall examine each envelope and perform the following steps: - a.
 Staff shall verify that that the elector is entitled to vote by comparing the written information on the declaration envelope with the pre-printed name on the declaration envelope from the list of absentee and mail-in voters. - b.
 Staff shall determine if they are satisfied that the declaration is sufficient. - 4.
 The following envelopes shall be set aside for review by the secondary examination staff and/or the Board: - a.
 Any envelope whose declaration the examiner is unsure is sufficient for any reason, including because the envelope lacks a signature or date; - b.
 Any envelope whose declaration is not determined to be sufficient upon initial examination; and - c.
 Any envelope which was submitted by an elector who was not entitled to vote.

 - 5. Envelopes not set aside shall then be brought to the extraction area and opened.
 If the secrecy envelope within the declaration envelope contains any text, mark or symbol which reveals the identity of the voter, the voter's political affiliation or the voter's candidate preference, or if the ballot is not contained within a secrecy envelope, the secrecy envelope and ballot shall be set aside. - 6.
-Board staff shall then open all secrecy envelopes not set aside and scan all ballots contained therein. - 7.
+Staff shall then open all secrecy envelopes not set aside and scan all ballots contained therein. - 7.
 Results shall be uploaded to vote.phila.gov/results.
 To the best of their ability, the staff shall post the first results of absentee and mail-in ballots scanned on Election Day after polls close at 8 p.m., with updates after the last voting machine results of the night and as additional results become available. - 8.
-In light of Act 88's focus on a continuous Pre-Canvass and Canvass, the voter integrity protections in the Election Code, the Board's past experience, and to ensure the timely completion of the Canvass, Staff shall not interrupt the Pre-Canvass or Canvass to reconcile the pollbooks. - 9.
-Certification Staff shall compare the list of mail-in and absentee ballots received with the pollbooks and investigate any instances of a voter for whom the records indicate may have both voted in person and via mail and report such instances to the District Attorney's Office if appropriate.
+Staff shall compare the list of mail-in and absentee ballots received with the pollbooks and investigate any instances of a voter for whom the records indicate may have both voted in person and via mail and report such instances to the District Attorney's Office if appropriate.

-Voting Machine Pre-Canvass Ballot Procedure
+Voting Machine Pre-Computation-and-Canvass Procedure